 Visitors from Australia and Asia accounted for over half of the region's international tourism expenditure in 2018.
-Visitors from Australia comprised 23 per cent of international tourism expenditure, spending $261 million in the year ended June 2018.
+Visitors from Australia comprised 23% of international tourism expenditure, spending $261 million in the year ended June 2018.
 There has been significant expenditure growth from China and the rest of Asia since the earthquakes.
-Visitors from Asia had a combined total spend of $391 million in 2018, making up 35 per cent of international tourism expenditure.
+Visitors from Asia had a combined total spend of $391 million in 2018, making up 35% of international tourism expenditure.

 Retail spending accounted for one third of all spending by international visitors in the year to June 2018, with a combined total spend of $387 million.
-Food and beverage serving services comprised 23 per cent of expenditure, followed by other tourism products (17 per cent), passenger transport (12 per cent ) and accommodation services (12 per cent).
+Food and beverage serving services comprised 23% of expenditure, followed by other tourism products (17%), passenger transport (12% ) and accommodation services (12%).

-The number of cruise ships arriving in Christchurch's harbours has increased overall from 13 in 1997 to 75 in 2018.
-The number of ships peaked at 86 in 2013.
+The number of cruise ships scheduled to arrive in Christchurch's harbours increased overall from 13 in 1997 to a record 109 in 2019 (according to the NZ Cruise Association Schedule).

 The earthquakes had an immediate effect on the number of cruise ships arriving at Lyttelton Harbour.
 Since 2013, cruise ships have largely been diverted to Akaroa Harbour, as Lyttelton Harbour has been unable to host large cruise ships.

 The new $56 million cruise ship berth(external link) in Lyttelton is expected to be completed in the next few years.
 The berth will be able to accommodate some of the largest cruise liners from around the world.